kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 }
 ```

-The following table explains how `TrainingRuntime` parameters will be overridden with the
+The following tables explains how `TrainingRuntime` parameters will be overridden with the
 `DatasetConfig`.

 All parameters will be set for this container: